he-he-org/he-he-2/content/volunteer-articles/health-help’s-terms-conditions-of-volunteer’s-assignment.md

-* Be ready to assist on any matter may occur on equal terms side by side with other volunteers;
+* Be ready to assist on any matter and work on equal terms side-by-side with other volunteers;

-* Keep up the healthy lifestyle, being an example for locals;
+* Keep up a healthy lifestyle and be an example for locals;

-* Wear a scrubs and/or branded T-shirts with Heath&Help logo during work hours;
+* Wear scrubs and/or branded T-shirts with the Heath&Help logo during work hours;